nirustanite/MoviesApp/README.md

       ` react-native run-android `

+7. Close the application in the emulator or phone.

-7. Type the command to start the app
+8. Type the command to start the app

       ` react-native start `

+9. When loading dependecy graph is done, open the app.

-8. Now, the app can be used in the phone.
+10. Now, the app can be used in the phone.